 We hung out at Devil’s Kettle for a brief spell before we went to meet friends, but my interest was piqued by their beer.
 We’ll definitely be seeking it out again.

 That’s part one of our day in Athens!
-Stay tuned for the exciting conclusion.
+Read part two for the exciting conclusion.